Contract College Facilities

 Facilities Finance and IT

-IPP Finance and Information Technology is composed of two distinct departments:
+Finance and Information Technology is composed of two distinct departments:

 Finance is responsible for financial oversight, budgeting, forecasting, analysis, reporting and compliance.
 The team supports capital planning, projects and strategic use of funds.
 Strategic partners to the organization’s leadership and operational line management in the development of new programs and services.
 Provide financial guidance for statutory, Contract College, general purpose, enterprise, designated and gift and endowment funds and accounting issues.
 Ensure the accuracy, completeness and integrity of the financials.
 We work collaboratively with the division of financial affairs, planning and budget and partners across campus.